J-O-S-H-L/tmw_heatmap/README.md

 ## Requirements
 Some basic familiarity with how your operating system's terminal/shell works.
 The latest version of the Python programming language also needs to be installed.
+You'll also need git or be able to download this repo directly.

 ## Installation

+Begin by navigating to a folder where you want this script to live.
+Could be desktop, home, documents, ect... and either ```bash git pull https://github.com/edsml-jjl122/tmw_heatmap``` if you have git installed or download and move the package folder directly.

 To install the package, you can use either the `.whl` file or the `.tar.gz` file provided in the repository.
 First, open your OS terminal (bash, windows powershell, whatever BS apple uses) and navigate to the `dist` folder
 ```bash